-Big rise in US mass shooting tips poses challenge for police
+US police assess rise in threat tips after 3 mass killings

 But the one common thread is that there are usually warning signs in the days and weeks leading up to the shootings, with many shooters taking to social media to vent outrage at whatever is troubling them.

-Greg Shaffer, a retired FBI agent who now a private security consultant specializing in active shooters and terrorism, said in an interview that the challenge for law enforcement is the juggling act of trying to balance the public’s safety while not trampling on Americans’ constitutional rights.
+Greg Shaffer, a retired FBI agent who now is a private security consultant specializing in active shooters and terrorism, said in an interview that the challenge for law enforcement is the juggling act of trying to balance the public’s safety while not trampling on Americans’ constitutional rights.
 For example, at what point does a troubling social media post constitute an illegal threat versus simple venting that’s protected by the First Amendment?

 “The real rub is where do you draw the line between First, Second and Fourth Amendment rights?” he said.
 “We allow hate speech.
 It’s freedom of speech.
 Where do you decide that it’s no longer posturing and now it’s a threat? … At what point do you crash his pad and take away his guns?
 You can’t be the thought police.”